Estherenne/dots/README.md

 ## software i use
 - wm: niri
 - launcher, clipboard manager: vicinae
-- launcher 2 (this one is used for the menu scripts): wofi
+- launcher 2 (this one is used for the menu scripts): rofi
 - terminal: kitty
 - text editor: nvim
 - bar: waybar